tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Immune toxicities elicited by CTLA-4 blockade in cancer patients are associated with early diversification of the T cell repertoire
 ## Abstract
  - CTLA-4 blockade leads to proliferation of circulating T cells, also clonal expansion of tissue-reactive T cells?
- - **CTLA-4 blockade induced greater diversification of T cell repertoire (more clonotypes including newly detected clones, declined clonality) in irAE patients compared to no irAE patients**
+ - **CTLA-4 blockade induced greater diversification of T cell repertoire (more clonotypes including newly detected clones, decreased clonality) in irAE patients compared to no irAE patients**
  - initial broadening in repertoire occured within 2 weeks of treatment preceeding irAE onset
  - irAE patients had more diverse CD4<sup>+</sup> and CD8<sup>+</sup> T cells but no differences in Tregs
 ## Introduction